We offer a variety of training modules. If what you need is not on the list then please do contact us for a chat.

 With todays climate of Safeguarding it can be hard to understand how much you are able to help someone to achieve some of these needs or facilitate their access to resources and support to achieve these.
 It is also difficult to understand how far you can discuss topics without it being misunderstood and often staff avoid topics due to fear of Safeguarding concerns or saying something wrong.

-The course supporting staff helps reduce these concerns, we provide a days training with plenty of opportunity for discussion.
+The courses support staff to reduce these concerns, we provide training with plenty of opportunity for discussion.